GyulyVGC/sniffnet/README.md

 ![report_part_2](https://user-images.githubusercontent.com/100347457/188622122-1dab5e41-f877-4442-b242-30d16601ede6.png)

-For each element it is reported the amount of exchanged data measured in number of packets and in number of bytes.
+For each element it is reported the amount of exchanged data measured in number of packets and in number of bytes between the source
+(on the left) and the destination (on the right).

 For each [address:port] pair are reported the first and the last timestamp in which a packet was transmitted between that [address:port] pair.